Pythm/ad-ElectricalManagement/README.md

 I recommend Tibber Pulse connected to HAN port.
 Check out https://tibber.com/ If you are interested in switching to Tibber you can use my invite link to get a startup bonus: https://invite.tibber.com/fydzcu9t

+If you have solar or other electricity production you add a production sensor and a accumulated production sensor.

 ## Installation

-Download the `hacs` directory from inside the `apps` directory here to your local `apps` directory, then add the configuration to enable the `hacs` module.
+Download the `Electricalmanagement` directory from inside the `apps` directory here to your local `apps` directory, then add the configuration to enable the `electricalManagement` module.

 ## App configuration